 A sprawling ex-farmhouse with 3 apartments and a great pool

-The owner of this beautiful old famrhouse converted it carefully into three apartments that work very well when taken altogether as one big house.
+The owner of this beautiful old farmhouse converted it carefully into three apartments that work very well when taken altogether as one big house.
 There are hammocks among the trees, corners to relax in, wonderful restaurants and places to explore nearby this villa that seems designed to slow down our busy lives.

 Arezzo and Siena are both within easy reach, as are smaller hill villages like Civitella in Val di Chiana, or Monterchi.